mattpolzin/swift-test-codecov/README.md

                           Set the print format.
 One of minimal, table, json (default: minimal) -s, --sort <sort>       Set the sort order for the coverage table.
 One of filename, +cov, -cov (default: filename) -d, --dependencies      Include dependencies in code coverage calculation.
-  -h, --help              Show help information.
+  -r, --removetestfiles   Removes coverage details for all files containing "Tests" or "test" in their name -h, --help              Show help information.
 ```